Nelson W. Polsby: Education

 Polsby was born in Norwich, Connecticut.

-He attended Pomfret School. a private school in Pomfret, Connecticut.
-His family also spent time in Washington, D.C., where Polsby would sit and observe sessions of Congress.
-Polsby became interested in public opinion and its influence on elections as Joseph R. McCarthy became more powerful in Washington in the 1940s and early 1950s.
+He attended Pomfret School, a private school in Pomfret, Connecticut.
+His family lived in Washington, D.C. for a time where Polsby would sit and observe sessions of Congress.
+Polsby became interested in public opinion and its influence on elections as Joseph R. McCarthy became more powerful in Washington during the 1940s and early 1950s.

-Polsby earned his undergraduate degree from Johns Hopkins University in 1956 and a master's degree from Brown University in 1957.
+Polsby studied for his undergraduate degree at Johns Hopkins University in 1956 and a master's degree from Brown University in 1957.

-He then joined Yale University, where he studied with Robert Dahl.
-Fellow students included Raymond Wolfinger and Aaron Wildavsky.
+He then went to Yale University where he studied with Robert Dahl.
+Some of his fellow students include Raymond Wolfinger and Aaron Wildavsky.